Some friends of mine were organizing a trip to the

 The government estimated that about 300,000 people visited the area of La Serena and Coquimbo for the eclipse.

-They would experience totality in those cities, but we wanted to go north and be on the centerline of the path of totality, to maximize the totality time.
-That would give us 2 minutes and 38 seconds of totality.
+They would experience totality in those cities, but we wanted to go north and be on the centerline of the path of totality.
+That would maximize the totality time, giving us 2 minutes and 38 seconds of totality.

 We drove north on Ruta 5, or Chile's Highway 5.
 It runs for 3,364 kilometers from the northern tip of Chile to as far south as you can practically build a highway in Chile.
 It's part of the Pan-American Highway, which almost completely links the southern tip of South America to the Arctic Ocean coast.